1andreh/-SP24-IXD256-AndrewHuang/final_assignment/shark-robot-documentation-final.md

 # Spaceship Shark Robot
 ## Introduction
 After exploring servos and sensors, I wanted to learn how to build a vehicle that moves and detects objects and responds based on the object detection.
-So I started sketching two different ways for the vehicle to trigger the responses.
+So I began sketching two different ways for the vehicle to trigger responses.

 ### Sketch 1:
 ![Car Sensor](https://github.com/1andreh/-SP24-IXD256-AndrewHuang/assets/158603689/6a924351-e02c-40b5-8df2-89248edfedfb)
-I ended up following this concept of having two servoe as front wheels with a rolling backwheel to establish minimal space while achieving the vehicle to move forward, backwards, turn right, and left.
-I also ended up implementing the sensors, since I want the vehicle to have some sort of response when detecting an object.
-My first sensor I explored was the light sensor, however, I ended up using a distance sensor for my final because there are many objects around the environment of a room; having the robot respond around the objects in the room was found to be more practical than detecting light.
+I ended up following the concept of using two servos as front wheels with a rolling back wheel to minimize space while enabling the vehicle to move forward, backward, turn left, and right.
+I also implemented sensors to enable the vehicle to respond to objects.
+Initially, I explored the light sensor, but ultimately chose a distance sensor for its practicality in detecting objects within a room environment.

 ### Sketch 2:
 ![Car Dance](https://github.com/1andreh/-SP24-IXD256-AndrewHuang/assets/158603689/7ce1c037-4a1d-41da-a4b7-354855bf3f4f)